aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/transforms/partition.md

 The Sycamore Partitioner was built from the ground-up for high-quality segmentation using a new AI vision model at it's core.
 This model is [a Deformable DEtection Transformer (DETR) model](https://huggingface.co/Aryn/deformable-detr) trained on [DocLayNet](https://github.com/DS4SD/DocLayNet), an open source, human-annotated document layout segmentation dataset.
 This model is 100% open source with an Apache v2.0 license.

-There are several options you can use in the Sycamore Partitioner for table extraction, OCR, and more:
+There are several options you can use in the Sycamore Partitioner for table extraction, OCR, and more.

+Parameters:

 * ```model_name_or_path```: The HuggingFace coordinates or model local path.
 It defaults to ```SYCAMORE_DETR_MODEL```, and you should only change it if you are testing a custom model. * * ```threshold```: The threshold to use for accepting the models predicted bounding boxes.
 A lower value will include more objects, but may have overlaps, a higher value will reduce the number of overlaps, but may miss legitimate objects.
 It defaults to ```0.4```.
 * ```use_ocr```: If ```True```, the partitioner uses OCR to extract text from the PDF.
 It defaults to ```False```, where the partitioner attempts to directly extract the text from the underlying PDF in the bounding box.
 It currently uses Tesseract for extraction.